 This FAQ page has been put together to answer many of the questions that you may have.
-If you have more questions please call the Palmer Municipal Building (610) 253-7191 or email Cindy Oatis at firstname.lastname@example.org
+If you have more questions please call the Palmer Municipal Building (610) 253-7191 or email Justine Caiazzo-Strouse at firstname.lastname@example.org

 To view the answer to the questions click on the tab and the answer box will open.

 Residents, as long as they are recycling, rarely need more than one 96-gallon waste cart.
 Be sure to check the recyclables list.
-If you’re recycling all the allowed materials, it’s possible that you may find more room in your trash cart.
+Make sure you are recycling all the materials you possibly can to maximize the room in your trash cart.

-Should you find you have more trash than what fits in your cart, you may request an additional cart by coming to the Township office, at 3 Weller Place, Palmer, between the hours of 8:30 a.m. and 4:30.p.m. to complete a request for an additional trash cart.
-The fee for the additional cart will be provided at a cost of $250.00 each.
-This is a one-time service fee that covers the service and disposal charges for the extra waste.
-The cart is owned by the Township and must remain on the property.
-If a resident moves to another location within the Township, the extra purchased cart may be taken; otherwise the cart must be returned to the Township Public Works Department or Hartley Avenue Recycling Center.
+However, if you do have more trash than fits in the cart, you may request an additional cart by calling the Township office between the hours of 8:30pm and 4:30pm, and completing a cart order form.
+The fee for the additional cart will be provided at a cost of $250.00 each and covers the service and disposal costs for the extra waste and is subject to change at any time.
+The Township owns all carts.
+The carts must remain with the property if a resident moves to another location.

 If your cart is stolen, you must report it to the Palmer Police immediately.
 A stolen cart will be replaced free of charge if you provide a police case number.